-In more serious cases the Federation will provide a solicitor whose costs will be met by the Federation.
-The Federation will not normally provide legal representation where a member chooses to appoint their own representative without agreement from the National Executive of the Federation and will not meet the costs of legal advice sought privately, out-with the rules and constitution of the Defence Police Federation.
+In more serious cases where the Federation has agreed to provide a solicitor, the costs will be met by the Federation.
+The Federation will not normally provide legal representation where a member chooses to appoint their own representative without agreement from the National Executive Committee of the Federation and will not meet the costs of legal advice sought privately, out-with the Rules and Constitution of the Defence Police Federation.

 These will include where the issue concerned is identified by the PSD as being serious enough to warrant a formal Stage 3 hearing or in cases of a Criminal nature.